7 Retro Diners in Colorado That Take You Back in Time

 Main Street Cafe | Grand Junction

 A GJ staple for over 30 years, Main Street Cafe originally opened as the 7th Street Cafe with 40 seats.
 Being on the “wrong side” of the tracks (access was restricted by coal trains for almost an hour every day in those days) didn’t stop word spreading and business grew.
 Fast forward to January 2000 and the business moved to Main Street.
-Stop in for steaks, burgers, soups, salads and the like.
+Stop in to this Retro Diner on the Westslope of Colorado for steaks, burgers, soups, salads and the like.

 Denny's | Cortez

 Something of an anomaly on our list as it is part of a national chain, this Denny’s gets an honorable mention because it is so damn cool thanks to its Airstream-like exterior.
 Inside, it is somewhat retro with the menu being the same as every other Denny’s, which means you can get the Denny’s classic moons over my hammy.